MichaelCurrin/go-project-template/docs/installation.md

 ### Upgrade

-Upgrade all packages to the latest:
+Upgrade all packages to the latest versions:

 ```sh
 $ make upgrade